 The classic Navajo jewelry designs of Thomas (Tom) Curtis reflect his upbringing in a family of talented silversmiths.
 Both of his grandfathers were silversmiths, and with their encouragement, Thomas Curtis began crafting traditional Navajo jewelry at only 12 years old.
 Today, his heavy-gauge silver jewelry has become highly prized to collectors who value skillful silverwork with precise hand-tooled details.

-His deep-rooted respect for his craft has earned Thomas Curtis many awards for his Navajo jewelry and impeccable sterling silver boxes.
-Since his first year at Santa Fe Indian Market in 1984, he has won countless ribbons including Best of Division, First, Second, and Third Place awards.
+His deep-rooted respect for his craft earned Thomas Curtis many awards for his Navajo jewelry and impeccable sterling silver boxes.
+Since his first year at Santa Fe Indian Market in 1984, he won countless ribbons including Best of Division, First, Second, and Third Place awards.